 The majority of the boxing press shared the latter point of view.
 Many predicted a one-sided beating or an early exit for Big George.
 “It’s a farce,” declared one prominent boxing scribe to author Barney Nagler.
 “George hasn’t fought his way into this fight; he’s talked his way into it.
 I don’t see him getting through the second round.”

 In retrospect, the surprising financial success of Foreman’s comeback shouldn’t have been so surprising.
 As all successful business people know, demographics are the key to making serious money.
 Foreman was born in 1949 and baby-boomer sports fans are as sought after a demographic as exists on the planet.
-At the beginning of his comeback, George was an object of ridicule and a painful reminder of age and time to his generation, but having soldiered on despite all the naysayers, his comeback eventually transformed itself into a compelling story of determination, redemption, and the courage to persevere in the face of overwhelming odds.
+At the beginning of his comeback, George was an object of ridicule, a painful reminder of age and time to his generation, but having soldiered on despite all the naysayers, his comeback had transformed itself into a compelling story of determination, redemption, and the courage to persevere in the face of overwhelming odds.

 And for baby boomers, it wasn’t just a great story; it was now their story, as stirring at this late date as a Fleetwood Mac reunion or a re-screening of The Graduate.
 But the ending had yet to be determined.
 Was Foreman crafting a stirring saga of unlikely triumph, a Greek tragedy, or in the end, as many predicted, a farce?